Renārs Rode

-Renārs Rode (born 6 April 1989 in Riga) is a retired Latvian professional footballer who played as a centre-back.
+Renārs Rode (born 6 April 1989 in Riga) is a Latvian football manager and retired professional footballer who played as a centre-back, who currently works as manager at Bulgarian club Fratria.
 He has also been capped by the Latvia national football team.

 Club career

 Skonto Riga

 As a youth player Renārs Rode played for the Skonto Riga academy.
 In 2008, he joined the Latvian Higher League club JFK Olimps, and played 15 matches, scoring his first league goal in a 7–0 victory over Daugava Rīga on 8 July 2009.
 In 2010 Rode moved to Skonto Rīga.
 During his first season at the club, he scored 3 goals in 16 league matches and under the manager Aleksandrs Starkovs became the champion of the Latvian Higher League.
 In 2011, he helped the club win the Baltic League and in 2012 won his first Latvian Cup with Skonto.
 In January 2012 it was announced that Rode would go on trial with the Scottish Premiership club Heart of Midlothian alongside his teammate Armandrs Pētersons, but the potential move fell through.
 After the 2013 Latvian Higher League season Rode was included in the sportacentrs.com and Sporta Avīze teams of the tournament, having appeared in 25 league matches and scored 3 goals, with Skonto suffering only one loss throughout the season.
 All in all, during his four seasons with the club Rode played 90 league matches, scoring 10 goals, and appeared in two UEFA Champions League and eight UEFA Europa League matches.